oracle-livelabs/adb/shared/adb-multi-tool-select-ai/provision-resources/provision_resources.md

 * Provision an Oracle Autonomous Database for APEX workloads
 * Learn how to access APEX Administrative Services
 * Learn how to create an APEX Workspace
-* Deploy an APEX sample app that is accessible from the public internet

 ### Prerequisites